 Indivisible: indivisible@tpmobilization.org.
 The Indivisible Working Group engages in the political process in ways that promote the progressive agenda of the Takoma Park Mobilization.
 We engage our community by creating or identifying opportunities for people to participate in the political process.
 This might involve volunteering in campaigns, organizing or participating in rallies, lobbying members of Congress and state lawmakers, and candidate forums.
 We work with other Indivisible groups nationwide, as well as other local partners, to resist the Trump agenda and accomplish a progressive agenda.

-TALLE – Takoma Alliance for Local Living Economies: talle@tpmobilization.org
+TALLE – Takoma Alliance for Local Living Economy: talle@tpmobilization.org

 TALLE works to reshape our communities and our local economies in the service of resiliency, racial equity, and carbon-neutrality.
-View the TALLE webpage for more, including information on the Wednesday Climate Action Coffees, starting October 2, 2019.
+View the Climate Action Coffee (CAC) page for information on current activities.

 Economic Equity: economic@tpmobilization.org